Support Us Button Widget

 “For 26 years I have been taking classes through The Shepherd’s Center of Richmond’s Open University.
 For this 90-year-old, the classes are a godsend.
 No grades, very, very inexpensive, many different topics and subjects.”

-Want to get moving?
 There’s plenty of ways to get your blood pumping.
 Reader Eddie B. recommended bowling.
-Grab some friends + pick an alley, or join a league.
-Henrico County offers one for those 55+ that rolls on Mondays from 1-3 p.m.
+Grab some friends and pick an alley, or join a league.
+Henrico County offers one for those 55+ that rolls on Mondays from 1 to 3 p.m.

 Henrico also has a golf club (ages 50+) and tennis clubs (ages 55+) at various times throughout the week.
-Contact information for these clubs can be found here.
+Get contact information.

-Get out on the diamond with RVA Senior Softball in Chesterfield.
-Teams meet on Thursday evenings over the summer and the season ends with a tournament.
+Head out on the diamond with Senior Softball in Chesterfield.
+Teams play weekly games over the summer and the season ends with a tournament.

-In the city, try out water aerobics at Swansboro Pool (ages 50+) or the classes offered at Pine Camp Cultural Arts Center.
-They’ve got Country Line Dancing, Tai-Chi, and Yoga.
+In the city, try out the Active Adults programming, including classes at Pine Camp Cultural Arts Center.
+They’ve got a variety of offerings, from country line dancing to tai chi and yoga.

 Take a class at the Visual Arts Center to flex your creative muscles.
 VisArts offers courses both online and in-person at their Main Street studio.